Project Terms & Conditions

 After the estimate and terms are agreed upon, you'll be responsible for paying 50% of the fee before the start of the project to secure your calendar spot.
 This payment is non-refundable.

-The remainder of my fee will be due upon completion of the project.
+The remainder of your fee will be due 60 days after our kick-off call (Strategy Session).
 Payment must be made within 15 days of the invoice.
 Payments after that date will incur a late fee of 5%, each month, on the outstanding amount.

 the horrible small print